 The region is in need of affordable day care options.
-This will be key in helping attract and/or retain talent in the 25-44 age group.
+This will be key in helping attract and/or retain talent.

 • Partnerships and collaborations between localities, non-profit organizations, and businesses are needed to help provide more affordable day care opportunities throughout the region.